nhsd-a2si/docs-uec-appts/_pages/functional_spec/error/er_errorhandling.md

 summary: "Implementation guidance for developers - focusing on error handling"
 ---

-## Purpose

-This section is intended for use by software developers looking to build a conformant NHS FHIR Scheduling API interface for UEC flows.
+This page is intended for use by software developers looking to build a conformant NHS FHIR Scheduling API interface for UEC flows.
 The purpose of response values is to support diagnostic investigation of issues between consumers and providers.

 ## Spine Secure Proxy responses